 Term loans for hotels are based on the repayment period.
 There are two types of term loans: short-term and long-term, and they are available to people with varying credit scores.

-Short-term loans are one of the best options for people who need lightning-fast funding.
+Short-term loans are among the best options for people needing lightning-fast funding.
 Since short-term loans can accommodate borrowers with low credit scores, they are one of the most accessible forms of funding available.
 There are many pros and cons of short-term loans, but ultimately, you can expect instant financing with a repayment period of 18 months or less.

 The Small Business Administration (SBA) works to partner businesses with SBA-approved lenders.
-SBA loans are highly sought after in the hospitality industry, thanks to their excellent terms.
-To qualify for an SBA loan, you will need a high credit score, a thorough application, and patience.
-SBA loans are similar to bank loans in that the application process is long, and approval may take a few months.
+Thanks to their excellent terms, SBA loans are highly sought after in the hospitality industry.
+You will need a high credit score, a thorough application, and patience to qualify for an SBA loan.
+SBA loans are similar to bank loans because the application process is long, and approval may take a few months.
 In some cases, you may need to provide collateral for SBA loans.

-To have a safety net for hotel cash flows, consider a business line of credit.
+Consider a business line of credit to have a safety net for hotel cash flows.
 A hotel business line of credit works similarly to a credit card.
-You are provided a pool of funds that you can draw on as needed.
+You are provided a pool of funds to draw on as needed.
 One of the best advantages of a business line of credit is that you only have to pay interest on the funds you actually use.
 This flexible solution is excellent to secure before your hotel launch so that you have backup funds in case of unforeseen expenses.

 Most people pay for their stay at a hotel with a credit card.
 Because of this, merchant cash advances (MCAs) are fantastic financing options for hotel owners.
 MCAs are an advance of a lump sum of cash paid to a company in exchange for a fixed percentage of future daily credit card sales.
 There are no term limits, as money will get drawn from your daily credit card sales until the repayment amount is met.
 If you need fast funding for your hotel, merchant cash advances are a solid choice.

-If you’re ready to start a successful hotel business, you need a lending partner you can trust.
+If you're ready to start a successful hotel business, you need a trustworthy lending partner.
 Get a free quote from AdvancePoint Capital today, and secure the financing you need.